-Representatives from the colonies met under one roof for the first time, forming the First Continental Congress in Philadelphia and erecting shadow governments called Committees of Correspondence atop the foundation of earlier networks.
+Colonial representatives met under one roof for the first time, forming the First Continental Congress in Philadelphia and erecting shadow governments called Committees of Correspondence atop the foundation of earlier networks.
 In retrospect, this was the germ of the future U.S. government though no one knew it at the time.
 Then, there was no talk of breaking off and forming a separate country, only addressing grievances within the British Empire.

 Siege of Boston & United States Birth Pangs

 Small-scale sporadic fighting broke out across New England and rebels stole British ammunition and weapons stockpiles from places like Fort William & Mary in New Hampshire and Fort Ticonderoga in New York.
 Outside Boston in April 1775, Minutemen trained to be “ready at a moment’s notice” mustered in preparation for fighting Redcoats.
 It turned out to be a self-fulfilling prophecy as Redcoats (aka Regulars) were sent to keep Minutemen from drilling outside Boston, leading to a fight.
 This was the setting for the famous “Midnight Ride of Paul Revere” to warn the Minutemen of Lexington and Concord that the “British were coming.”
 Actually, he didn’t yell anything because he would’ve given himself away, but that was part of Henry Wadsworth Longfellow’s famous poem Paul Revere’s Ride, written on the eve of the Civil War in 1860.
-The phrase wouldn’t have made sense anyway because Revere and the other rebels all saw themselves as British.
+The phrase wouldn’t have made sense anyway because Revere and other rebels saw themselves as British.
 Revere and his friends had to cross the Charles River in silence to avoid the attention of a nearby warship, but their oars would’ve made too much noise in their metal locks.
 A nearby woman offered her flannel petticoat, which they tore up and wrapped around their oars.

 British General Thomas Gage hoped to find Sam Adams and John Hancock in Lexington or Concord to imprison them and to seize rebel armaments.
-The warning system set up by Revere, William Dawes, and ringleader Joseph Warren gave the militia time to prepare though Revere never made it to deliver the word.
+The warning system set up by Revere, William Dawes, and ringleader Joseph Warren gave militia time to prepare, though Revere never made it to deliver the word.
 Redcoat sentries captured him while another man, Samuel Prescott, hurdled a fence on his horse and evaded capture.
 Why don’t we know about Prescott?
 Because his name wouldn’t have rhymed with “listen children and you will here…” in Longfellow’s poem (neither would Revere’s, for that matter, if he’d kept his French Huguenot birth name, Rivoire).
 The Minutemen had been in a local tavern all day and would’ve been caught by surprise without Prescott’s message.
 Following the “Shot Heard Round The World” at the North Bridge in Concord — no one knows for sure who shot first, least of all those who’d been in the tavern all day — farmers fired away at the British from trees and behind stone walls as the shocked Brits high-tailed it back to Boston like jackrabbits at a greyhound convention.

 Then, Ethan Allen’s Green Mountain Boys and Benedict Arnold seized British cannons by surprise at Fort Ticonderoga.
 Troops under Henry Knox hauled them by hand across upstate New York and Massachusetts to the outskirts of Boston, where 30k angry Yankees surrounded the Redcoats.
 The Second Continental Congress sent Virginian George Washington north to form the rebel militia into a coherent army.
 They didn’t have anyone else at their disposal with military experience and Washington even wore his old uniform from the French & Indian War to congressional meetings.
 Washington took command of what he called the “Troops of the United Provinces of North America.”
 U.P.N.A. easily enough could’ve become the name of the new country.
 Washington’s task was to take ten companies of riflemen from Virginia, Pennsylvania, and Maryland with him to link with the Massachusetts militia.
 At no point in the coming war, though, did he really have a full-blown professional army.
 Washington struggled throughout to unify various state militias, with citizen-soldiers often coming and going on their own terms.